 Boil some yucca root and mash a batch like potatoes to give to your aching dog.
 Feed this for four days and observe the results for three days.
 Yucca, however, might cause stomach upset and vomiting in some breeds.
 Discontinue feeding when this happens.
 If not, you could add yucca to your dog's diet every now and then.

 4. Licorice Root

-Licorice root has phytosterol compounds, which increases the production of hormones that regulate body inflammation.
+Licorice root has phytosterol compounds, which increase the production of hormones that regulate body inflammation.
 People have recently found its benefits for various health issues in humans, and more pet owners are starting to look for ways on how to use it with dogs.

 According to VetInfo experts, licorice root should be administered in capsule form for inflammation of the dog's internal organs and tissues, and in cream form for inflammation of the external organs.
 For additional benefits, you can mix licorice root with yucca root and alfalfa for a more palatable and powerful meal against dog arthritis.
 This natural supplement is also beneficial for the liver.

 There have been small-scale studies on the anti-inflammatory effects of cinnamon on humans with arthritis.
 It has also been found to be effective against slowing down the degeneration of the joints, and Dogster has covered the many benefits of giving cinnamon to dogs.